vmware-tanzu/velero/site/content/docs/main/locations.md

 #### Prerequisites
 - This feature requires support from the [object storage provider plugin][5] you wish to use.
-  All plugins provided by the Velero team support this feature.
+  All plugins maintained by the Velero team support this feature.
   If you are using a plugin from another provider, please check their documentation to determine if this is supported.
 - The [plugin for the object storage provider][5] you wish to use must be [installed][6].
 - You must create a file with the object storage credentials.
 Follow the instructions provided by your object storage provider plugin to create this file.